 Regulatory standards suggest the required bench arrangement for location of source, LISN, SMPS under test, and their locations relative to the measurement bench top.
 These locations must certainly be observed for certified tests.
 However, there is notable freedom to depart from these positions for trial readings provided the power cables aren't coiled up tightly.
 Tightly coiled power cords may contribute series cable inductance that may falsely lower the analyzer reading.

-Figure 13.
-Schematic of Test Setup Showing Internal LISN Components www.ti.com References
+FIGURE 11.
+Schematic of Test Setup Showing Internal LISN Components

-Figure 14.
+FIGURE 12.
 Schematic of Test Setup With LISN Equivalent Circuit in DC-DC Converters